Bandwidth/bandwidth.github.io/numbers/guides/downloadingReports.md

 {% extendmethod %}
 ## Download the Report {#download}
 Once the report status query returns `COMPLETED`, we are ready to download the requested report.
-This can be done performed by making a <code class="get">GET</code> request to the URI received in the location header and appending it with `/file` .
-The 200 response will include a `Content-Disposition` header indicating the filename and a download of the .zip file will begin.
+This can be done performed by making a <code class="get">GET</code> request to the URI received in the location header of the response to our originial <code class="post">POST</code> request, and appending it with `/file` .
+The 200 response will include a `Content-Disposition` header indicating the filename, and a download of the .zip file will begin.

 {% common %}
 ### Request